WillCGitHub/Usage-data-analysis/README.md

 >>>(16, 7, 19, 0, 0, 2) #year,month,day,hour,minute,second

 """
-TimeCell is hashable but it's based on same day
+TimeCell is hashable but it's based on day range instead of accurate time point.
 """
+from collections import Counter

 visit_time_list = [a,b,c,d,e,f,g] # a list of TimeCell objects
-#a,b,c are from July 18 but different hours, e,f,g from July 19 but different hours
+#a,b,c are from July 18 but different hours, e,f,g are from July 19 but different hours

-from collections import Counter Counter(visit_time_list)
+Counter(visit_time_list)
 >>> Counter({7/18/16: 3, 7/19/16: 3})
 ```